Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 bug or is malicious the appropriate firewall will step in and protect the Shell from the failing slave as soon as a non compliant AXI transaction is placed on AXI bus.

-Newer revisions of shell have a feature called :ref:`sb.rst` which provides direct access to host memory from kernels in the User partition.
+Newer revisions of shell have a feature called :doc:`sb.rst` which provides direct access to host memory from kernels in the User partition.
 With this feature kernels can initiate PCIe burst transfers from PF1 without direct access to PCIe bus.
 AXI Firewall (SI) in reverse direction protects PCIe from non-compliant transfers.

 .. note::
-   Features :ref:`sb.rst` and :ref:`p2p.rst` are not available in all shells.
+   Features :doc:`sb.rst` and :doc:`p2p.rst` are not available in all shells.

 For more information on firewall protection see `Firewall`_ section below.

 For shell update see `Shell Update`_ section below.

-Compatibility enforcement between Shell and User xclbin is described in :ref:`platform_partitions.rst`
+Compatibility enforcement between Shell and User xclbin is described in :doc:`platform_partitions.rst`

 PCIe Topology
 -------------